 - Children should first go to the dentist sometime between the eruption of their first tooth and their first birthday.
-Tully wants to make your child familiar with our office and makes the first visit fun and informative.
+Our doctors wants to make your child familiar with our office and makes the first visit fun and informative.

 - Avoid putting your baby to bed with his or her bottle.

 Stage 2: Little kids learning to brush (2-4 years)

 - By the time your child is three years old, he or she should have a complete set of 20 baby teeth.

 - Around age three, your child should be learning to brush using a simple brushing technique – such as a small circular brushing motion.
 However, make sure you brush for them afterward to ensure their teeth and gums are properly cleaned.